 Socially responsible investors encourage corporate practices that promote environmental stewardship, consumer protection, human rights, and diversity.
 Some avoid businesses involved in alcohol, tobacco, fast food, gambling, pornography, weapons or fossil fuel production.
 By exerting our collective investment power or our power as consumers, we can bring about positive changes to the environment and to our local communities– achieving social benefits desired along with the financial rewards.

 ESG engagement can create value for both shareholders and companies.
-Please see a report commissioned by Principles for Responsible Investment (PRI.org) here.
+Please see a report commissioned by the Principles for Responsible Investment (PRI.org) here.